joewdavies/awesome-frontend-gis/README.md

 - [Radio Garden](https://radio.garden/) - 3D Globe Radio Tuner.
 - [Map of every building in the United States](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html) - New York Times.
 - [Map of the Roman transport network](https://orbis.stanford.edu/) - The Stanford Geospatial Network Model of the Roman World.
-- [Webgl Wind](https://github.com/mapbox/webgl-wind) - A WebGL-powered visualization of wind power.
+- [WebGL Wind](https://github.com/mapbox/webgl-wind) - A WebGL-powered visualization of wind power.
 Capable of rendering up to 1 million wind particles at 60fps.
 - [Statistical Atlas](https://ec.europa.eu/statistical-atlas/viewer) - A leaflet-powered atlas showcasing Eurostat's statistics.
 - [ShadeMap](https://shademap.app/) - Every mountain, building and tree shadow in the world simulated for any date and time.
 - [ClimateArchive](https://climatearchive.org/) - An interactive visualisation of climate model data across time and space.